pravinyo/website/_posts/2026-09-07-vibe-engineering-intro.md

 ## Next Steps

-You've seen what happens when a prompt is too vague, and that most of what a disciplined review catches afterward is really Modules 1–3 reapplied.
-The next post works the same problem from the other direction: it reuses the multi-agent, spec-first workflow from Module 1 to write the prompt so the AI's *first* draft already looks like the corrected version above.
+You've seen what happens when a prompt is too vague, and that most of what a disciplined review catches afterward is really [Agentic TDD](/posts/agentic-tdd-zero-code/), [Design Patterns](/posts/design-patterns-part-1/), and [Software Architecture](/posts/architecture-intro/) reapplied.
+The next post works the same problem from the other direction: it reuses the multi-agent, spec-first workflow from [Agentic SPDD](/posts/agentic-spdd-multi-agent/) to write the prompt so the AI's *first* draft already looks like the corrected version above.

 Continue to [Prompting and Code Review →](/posts/prompting-code-review/)